Linux Reboot Reason Tracking

 .

-# memfaultctl reboot --reason <reboot reason integer>
+# memfaultctl reboot --reason <reboot reason (integer or string)>

 This command simply writes the reboot reason in the last_reboot_reason_file